Skip to main content

 The Body’s Internal Messaging System

-Your functions as a sophisticated command and control center.
+Your endocrine system functions as a sophisticated command and control center.
 Hormones are the chemical messengers that travel through your bloodstream, carrying directives to distant tissues and organs.
 This system is built on feedback loops, much like a thermostat in a home that maintains a set temperature.

 The brain, specifically the hypothalamus and pituitary gland, constantly monitors the body’s state and releases signaling hormones to glands like the testes, ovaries, and adrenals.
 These glands, in turn, produce their own hormones that carry out specific functions.